-Lake Kegonsa is the lowest lake in the Yahara chain and is surrounded primarily by agricultural land.
+Lake Kegonsa is the lowest lake in the Yahara chain of lakes and is surrounded primarily by agricultural land.
 Like Waubesa, Lake Kegonsa is one of the shallower lakes in the Yahara chain.
 Lake Kegonsa State Park, which contains prairie, forest and marsh habitats, is located along its northeastern shore.
-Most of the phosphorus entering the lake on an annual basis comes from upstream sources, although summer phosphorus levels may be driven by runoff within the watershed (McDonald & Lathrop, 2016).
+Most of the phosphorus entering the lake on an annual basis comes from upstream sources.
+However, summer phosphorus levels may be driven by runoff within the watershed (McDonald & Lathrop, 2016).

-Reductions to the phosphorus load entering Lake Kegonsa will come from work in the watersheds of the upper lakes and from improvements to agricultural cropping practices in the Lake Kegonsa watershed.
-Some improvements will also come from improving control of construction erosion in urban areas.
+The Yahara CLEAN Plan calls for improvements to agricultural cropping practices in this watershed.
+Reductions to the phosphorus load entering the lake will come from work in the watersheds of the upper lakes.
+Reductions will also come from improvements to agricultural cropping practices in the Lake Kegonsa Watershed, and decreasing construction erosion in urban areas.

 Lake Kegonsa by the numbers

 - Maximum depth: 31 feet

 - Mean depth: 17 feet

 How was the water?

 In 2018, summer water clarity conditions show great improvement over the past decade median levels.
 Total phosphorus levels were “fair” but clarity conditions were “good” in the middle of the lake, according to Wisconsin DNR criteria.

 - 4.6 feet or “good” according to Department of Natural Resources criteria for shallow lakes

 - 0.089 mg/L or “fair” according to Department of Natural Resources criteria for shallow lakes